Steven Cundiff: Multi-Dimensional Coherent Spectroscopy (MDCS)

 Multi-dimensional coherent optical spectroscopy (MDCS) is an analogue of NMR spectroscopy at optical frequencies.
 Initially MDCS was primarily applied to study of molecular systems, but the Cundiff research group pioneered its application to atomic vapors and semiconductor nanostructures.

 In the Cundiff group's study of atomic vapors using MDCS, notable results include direct detection of doubly-excited states induced by dipole-dipole interactions and an advance, via acquisition of three-dimensional spectra, towards complete characterization of the atomic vapor Hamiltonian.

 A main focus of Cundiff has been the application of MDCS to spectroscopy of semiconductor nanostructures, and his group has achieved several milestones.
 In quantum well nanostructures, MDCS was applied towards elucidating exciton many-body interactions.
 In epitaxial quantum dots, MDCS enabled coherent control of the exciton population in the presence of inhomogeneous broadening.
 In interfacial quantum dots MDCS revealed induced inter-dot interactions mediated by excitation of delocalized well states, offering the possibility of another form of coherent control.

 Early life and education

 Steven Cundiff graduated from Rutgers University with a B.A. in physics in 1985.
-Following graduation, he took a position as associate scientist at SciTec Inc. in Princeton, New Jersey, where he remained from 1985 to 1987.
-Cundiff then returned to school at the University of Michigan, graduating with an M.S. and Ph.D. in Applied Physics in 1991 and 1992 respectively under Duncan G. Steel.
+Following graduation, he took a position as associate scientist at SciTec, Inc. in Princeton, New Jersey, where he remained from 1985 to 1987.
+Cundiff then returned to school at the University of Michigan, graduating with an M.S. and Ph.D. in Applied Physics in 1991 and 1992 respectively.
+His dissertation, Picosecond excitonic optical nonlinearities: The effects of disorder in quantum wells., was supervised by Duncan G. Steel.
 From 1993 to 1994 he was a postdoctoral researcher at the University of Marburg, and from 1995 to 1997 he was a member of the technical staff at Bell Laboratories.